 • VOMITING: A student who has vomited 2 or more times in a 24 hour period should be kept at home.

-***Please remember if your child requires medication at school, a written note from a parent/guardian is required for ALL over the counter medication (this includes antibiotic ointment, cough/throat drops, tylenol, etc.) that is to be taken for 1 to 3 days.
-ALL prescription medications and any over the counter medication that is to be taken for 4 days or more, will require an Azle ISD medication form signed by the physician and the parent.
+***Please remember if your child requires medication at school, a written note from a parent/guardian is required for ALL over the counter medication (this includes antibiotic ointment, cough/throat drops, tylenol, etc.) that is to be taken more than 10 days.
+ALL prescription medications require a medication form signed by the parent and any over the counter medication that is to be taken for 10 days or more, will require an Azle ISD medication form signed by the parent AND a physician.
 This form can be found on this page under "forms".***